Intel Core Ultra 9 285K & Ultra 5 245K Desktop Processor Review

 Gaming 1080p Relative Performance

-Core to Core Latency
+Intel Core Ultra 9 285K Core to Core Latency

 Verdict

 With the Intel Core Ultra 200S series, Intel has managed to bag a few wins over its predecessor, the Intel Core 14th Gen Processors.
 However, there are a few losses as well.
 With productivity tasks, Intel has managed to retain its crown and we even saw some anomalous spikes in some benchmarks putting the Intel Core Ultra 9 285K and the Ultra 5 245K way ahead of everyone else.
-The support for much faster memory has certainly helped the performance especially considering that the power consumption isn’t at high at the 14th Gen processors.
+The support for much faster memory has certainly helped the performance especially considering that the power consumption isn’t as high as the 14th Gen processors.
 In Blender, Adobe Photoshop and V-Ray, we saw the 285K going toe-to-toe with the 9950X from the competition and it even beat the 9950X in video editing workloads.
 However, when it comes to gaming, the Ultra 9 285K did end up taking a few hits.
 This is the first generation of processors from Intel with quite a few new technologies and as a result there will always be some teething issues that we might, hopefully, see resolved in the coming months.
 Overall, the new Intel Core Ultra 200S processors look like they’re here to stay and we’re certainly excited to see what Intel follows this up with.

 Mithun Mohandas